KalinaStefanova/Kalina-Stefanova-employees/README.md

 ### Bonus points
 1) More than one date format to be supported, extra points will be given if all date formats are supported
-### COMMENT:
+**COMMENT:
-There are generally 3 types of JavaScript date input formats:
+There are generally 3 types of JavaScript date input formats:<br/>
-ISO Date - "2015-03-25" (The International Standard) Short Date - "03/25/2015"
+ISO Date - "2015-03-25" (The International Standard)<br/>
+Short Date - "03/25/2015"<br/>
-Long Date - "Mar 25 2015" or "25 Mar 2015"
+Long Date - "Mar 25 2015" or "25 Mar 2015"<br/>
-Since A JavaScript date is fundamentally specified as the number of milliseconds that have elapsed since the ECMAScript epoch, which is defined as January 1, 1970, UTC (equivalent to the UNIX epoch
+Since A JavaScript date is fundamentally specified as the number of milliseconds that have elapsed since the ECMAScript epoch, which is defined as January 1, 1970, UTC (equivalent to the UNIX epoch).<br/>
-I use converted to milliseconds dates for comparisons.
+I use converted to milliseconds dates for comparisons.**